Braiding Fibonacci anyons: Explicit recursive construction of the action for

+An interesting phenomenon (providing a self-consistency check of the above OPE reduction procedure) appears for the first time in the next example $n=6\,,$ where the braiding matrix $\pi^{(6)} (b_3)\,$ can be computed in two different ways.
+The first one feflects its "canonical" block diagonal decomposition into $\pi^{(4)} (b_3)\,$ and $\pi^{(5)} (b_3)\,$ and the other (the reduction implied by fusing the first two Fibonacci anyons instead of the last two ones), from $\pi^{(4)} (b_1)\ (= R\,,$ see (\ref{n4-12}), acting on the first and the fourth component subspace of $V_6\,$) and $\pi^{(5)} (b_2)\,,$ cf. (\ref{B5}) and (\ref{B6}) below.

+The most important conclusion from the above consideration is that, going backwards (in $n\,$), it is possible indeed to recover the braiding action for any $n\,$ from the $2$-, $3$- and $4$-point braiding data.

-We will proceed with the explicit calculations.
-As it was explained above, the generator $b_i\,$ of the Artin braid group ${\cal B}_n\,$ (for any $i = 1, \dots , n-1$) is represented by the matrix $\pi^{(n)}(b_i)\,$ obtained by applying specific rules to the $i$-th consecutive triple of indices of the vectors in (\ref{1}).
+To verify that the OPE reduction procedure reproduces the results following from the prescriptions described in the previous section, we will use the latter to compute the braiding matrices for $n=5 , 6 , 7\,$ and $8\,.$ As explained above, the generator $b_i\,$ of the Artin braid group ${\cal B}_n\,$ (for any $i = 1, \dots , n-1$) is represented by the matrix $\pi^{(n)}(b_i)\,$ obtained by applying specific rules to the $i$-th consecutive triple of indices of the vectors in (\ref{1}).
 There are $n+1\,$ indices altogether in $n$-blocks so that the number of consecutive triples is $n-1\,,$ matching the number of generators of ${\cal B}_n\,.$ The corresponding action on a specific triple is given by (\ref{2-3}) (multiplication by a phase, $q^{-4}\,$ or $q^3$) or, for doublets of the form (\ref{n4-23}), by the $2\times 2\,$ matrix